 It should be noted that there are some cases where it is not appropriate to publish a Bulletin entry in order to avoid compromising the investigation or confidential information; these cases will not appear on these pages.

 The Bulletin records details of new cases as and when they are launched with further information added as the cases progress.
 These cases include complaints, disputes and programmes to monitor the industry’s compliance with Ofcom’s regulations.
-You can see a full list of open cases below.
+You can see a full list of open cases.

 When concluding an investigation Ofcom may impose new rules or conditions on one or more company and embark on a programme of monitoring to ensure compliance with these rules or conditions.
-Details of cases that are currently being monitored for compliance can be viewed here.
+Details of cases that are currently being monitored for compliance.

 When a case is concluded the outcome of cases will be published alongside the rest of the information relating to the case and the case will be listed as a closed case.
-You can see a full list of closed cases here.
+You can see a full list of closed cases.